biuh-dt/biuh-dt.github.io/guide/README.md

 <br>

-You may also identify potential supervisors from the list of DT faculty below and include their names in your email.
+You may also identify potential supervisors from the list of DT teachers below and include their names in your email.

 <br>